Upgrading the Sudanese Sesame seeds value chain

 Background

-The project is designed to reduce SPS deficiencies by enhancing stakeholder capacity while also strengthening testing services and upgrading laboratory capabilities.
-This will increase Sudan’s ability to supply safe and high-quality sesame seeds to various export markets.
+The project focused on reducing SPS deficiencies by enhancing stakeholder capacity while strengthening testing services and upgrading laboratory capabilities.
+This will enhance Sudan's ability to supply safe, high-quality sesame seeds to various export markets.

 PDF PDF